-The experimental set up developed by Alexe et al.^[4] may not be eligible for measuring small electrical signals.
+The experimental set up developed by Alexe et al.[4] may not be eligible for measuring small electrical signals.
 First, their system has a huge noise level.
-The periodic background fluctuations and noise at \sim 25 Hz (with an amplitude of 5 mV) are present in the voltage output images of Alexe et al.^[4] (see their Fig. 3g, Fig. S3d, Fig. S4b, and Fig. S8).
+The periodic background fluctuations and noise at $\sim$ 25 Hz (with an amplitude of 5 mV) are present in the voltage output images of Alexe et al.[4] (see their Fig. 3g, Fig. S3d, Fig. S4b, and Fig. S8).
 The interference pattern rotates in orientation by changing the scanning direction (see Alexe et al., Fig. S8).
 This systematic periodic noise background clearly indicates the interference from the environment to their measurement system.
-From Figure 3g of Alexe et al., the noise level is very conservatively estimated to be $\pm 10 \,\mathrm{mV}$, [13] which is the high end of the signal we detected for the piezoelectric output voltage of $-10 \,\mathrm{mV}$.
+From Figure 3g of Alexe et al., the noise level is very conservatively estimated to be $\pm 10 \text{ mV}$ ,[13] which is the high end of the signal we detected for the piezoelectric output voltage of $-10 \,\text{mV}$ .
 With a noise higher than the signal, no signal will be detected!
-The noise level in Alexe et al.'s system is close to 20 times that in our system ($\pm 0.5 \,\mathrm{mV}$) (see Fig. 2C in ^[1]).
+The noise level in Alexe et al.'s system is close to 20 times that in our system ( $\pm 0.5 \text{ mV}$ ) (see Fig. 2C in [1]).
 Our system was well isolated and there was no interference background in the electrical output (see Fig. 4B in [1]).
-In Figure 3c and 3d of Alexe et al., [4] an enhanced electrical signal output is seen at the bottom edge of the scanning region, which suggests that artifacts are being introduced.
-By examining the feature shapes in Figure 1c and 1d of Alexe et al., [4] the irregular shape of
+In Figure 3c and 3d of Alexe et al.,[4] an enhanced electrical signal output is seen at the bottom edge of the scanning region, which suggests that artifacts are being introduced.
+By examining the feature shapes in Figure 1c and 1d of Alexe et al.,[4] the irregular shape of the contrast pattern indicates instantaneous system errors introduced in their measurements.